EU Deforestation-free Products Regulation: the impact on businesses

 Adoption of risk mitigation procedures and measures if there is a significant risk that the product does not comply with the rules.

-A different scenario opens for those operators and traders who are small and medium enterprises (SMEs).
+different scenario opens for those operators and traders who are small and medium enterprises (SMEs).
 In the case of SME operators or SME traders, both actors have fewer obligations and can rely on due diligence already carried out by traders or operators in their supply chain.
 However, SME operators still retain legal responsibility in the event of a breach of the EU Deforestation-free Products Regulation.
 SME operators and traders will also have more time to adapt, as their obligations will most likely apply from 30 June 2027 under the new delay.

 Finally, operators sourcing commodities entirely from areas classified as low risk will be subject to simplified due diligence obligations, as they will only need to collect information and documents proving that the commodities are deforestation-free and legal.

-What are the next steps?
+What are the next steps for the EU Deforestation-free Products Regulation?

 Do you want to know more?